 People always ask me, “Do you have any regrets?”
 My answer is simple, “No, life happens!”

-Read more from the Single Mom Photo Essay series.
+*All thoughts and opinions are Merecedes’.
+Read more of the Single Mom Personal Essay series.